hexqnt/holidays-ru/README.md

 ## Supported years

+### Federal calendar (`Federal`)

 - **1993–2026** — official production calendar data, returned as `Resolved::Fact`.
 - **1900–2100 outside the official-data range** — deterministic prediction based on the Labor Code, returned as `Resolved::Predict`.

+### Regional calendars (`calendar::regions::*`)

+Overlay calendars with non-working holidays specific to subjects of the Russian Federation (e.g. `Tatarstan`, `Bashkortostan`, `Crimea`).
+Each region has its own fact range and falls back to a fixed-date prediction outside it.
+Regional calendars must be combined with the federal calendar for a complete picture.

 Prediction is deterministic and conservative.
 It is not an official production calendar.
 Official transfers are defined by yearly government decrees and may differ from the prediction.